Bhaskers-Blu-Org2/CAM/README.md

 # CAM structure:
 - CAM.psm1 – The PowerShell module that houses the CAM’s functionality.
 - CAMConfig.json – The CAM’s configuration file.
-- CAMAuth.cer – A certificate that the CAM uses to authenticate itself to AAD.
+- CAMAuth.pfx – A certificate that the CAM uses to authenticate itself to AAD.
 - KeyVault – An Azure KeyVault that houses all the certificates for a specific service.
 - Manifest.json – A configuration file that is a whitelist of certificates to download to the VMs.